fastvolt/docs/quickstart/routing/advanced-routing.md

 ### Route Parameters

-In Fastvolt, you can define route parameters by enclosing them in curly braces `{id}` or using colon `:id`, These parameters capture values from the URL and pass them to your route handler as variables.
+In fastvolt, you can define route parameters by enclosing them in curly braces `{id}` or by using colon `:id`, these parameters capture values from the URL and pass them to your route handler as variables.

 #### URL Snippet

-consider this url for example:
+let's consider this url for an example:

 ```batch
 http:://www.myblog.net/blog/13